hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/693_scc_viii.md

 Disciple: But it was you, sir, who ordered me to do so.
 Under the Guru's orders I can do anything.
 I was unwilling to drink the water though.
-But you drank it and I had to take it as Prasâda.
+But you drank it and I had to take it as Prasāda.

 Swamiji: Well, your caste is gone for ever.
 Now nobody will respect you as a Brahmin of the priest class.